 impacted on Specialist Homelessness Services Collection.
 In WA, relief fund grants have been available through Lotterywest and other one-off initiatives have taken place which fall outside the scope of SHSC but may influence the numbers reported.
 The WA Recovery Plan inthistogether outlines other current and upcoming initiatives which may provide further contextual information.

 In response to COVID-19, South Australia created the COVID-19 Emergency Accommodation Rough Sleeper (CEARS) Response to accommodate people sleeping rough in the inner city in hotels and motels.
-SHS agencies are assisting these people to transition from rough sleeping into safe and affordable accommodation in collaboration with the Public and Community Housing sectors.
-People in greater metropolitan and regional/country areas are being supported by SHS agencies and referred to an expanded emergency accommodation response.
+SHS agencies assisted these people to transition from rough sleeping into safe and affordable accommodation with support packages in collaboration with the Public and Community Housing sectors.
+People in greater metropolitan and regional/country areas were supported by SHS agencies and referred to an expanded emergency accommodation response.

 In Tasmania, the Government introduced a Housing and Homelessness Support Package to assist people in housing stress and at risk of homelessness in response to COVID-19.
 This included uncapped brokerage funding to assist people to access emergency accommodation if required.
 Additionally, funding for Safe Spaces was introduced to deliver 24/7 models of care in three regions to assist people who are homeless to access day and night services.
 Complementing the Safe Spaces program has been the introduction of new clinical mental health services and telephone health screening for homeless Tasmanians during the COVID 19 emergency period.
 This has enhanced the availability of services to people who are homeless or at risk of homelessness, with the aim of improving long term housing outcomes.